 - 1. A student may be considered for readmission to a specific Health Science program one time only with the following exception: a student has a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission. - 2.
 A student requesting readmission should write a letter to the specific program director and include the following: - Specific semester that readmission is requested for - Reason(s) for unsuccessful completion - Action plan for success if readmitted - 3.
-A student requesting readmission to a Health Science program will be reviewed by the Health Science Readmission Committee and considered on an individual basis. - 4.
-A student readmitted to a Health Science associate degree program may be required to repeat courses and/or take tests to assess placement. - 5.
-A student is eligible for admission to the LPN to RN Fast Track option of the Associate Degree Nursing Program one time only. - 6.
+A student requesting readmission to a Health Science program will be reviewed by a program specific committee of the Health Science Division.
+Consideration will be given on an individual basis but does not guarantee readmission. - 4.
+A student requesting readmission to a Health Science associate degree program may be required to repeat courses/ and or take test to assess placement.
+For Associate Degree Nursing a Level 2 score must be achieved on ATI proctored exam. - 5.
+A student is eligible for admission to the Associate Degree Nursing Program one time only. - 6.
 A student readmitted to a vocational or certificate program must begin at the start of the program. - 7.
 A student who disagrees with the decision of the Health Science Readmission Committee may follow the Coahoma Community College Student Grievance and Due Process Procedure published in the CCC college catalog.